traulab/BeadsOnASpring/PNS/README.md

 # PNS with Nucleosome + Breakpoint Peak Calling

 Tools for fragmentomics scoring and peak calling from paired-end BAM files.
-The primary script computes a **PNS-like (Probabilistic Nucleosome Score)** track per base, plus coverage and dyad tracks, smooths the PNS signal, and calls:
+The primary script computes a **PNS (Probabilistic Nucleosome Score)** track per base, plus coverage and dyad tracks, smooths the PNS signal, and calls:

 - **Positive peaks** → **nucleosome regions**
 - **Negative peaks (troughs)** → **breakpoint peaks** (called by flipping the sign and re-using the same peak caller)